Parliamentary republic, under a constitution passed in 1998.

 At the end of a full day's exploration, enjoy menus boasting delicious seafood, mountain lamb, organic fruit and vegetables and, of course, excellent Albanian wine.

-Although public security is generally good, particularly in Tirana, crime and violence still represent a serious problem in some areas.
+Public security is generally good, particularly in Tirana.
+Crime and violence does occur in some areas, but is not typically targeted at foreigners.
 Gun ownership is widespread.